 Lists of qualifying organizations appear on the ADOR website https://azdor.gov/tax-credits.

 The AZ Military Family Relief Fund tax credit.
 This popular credit of $200 ($400 if MFJ) is administered by the AZ Dept of Veterans’ Services.
 Annual donations to the fund are capped at $1 million.
-Unfortunately, the 2021 cap was reached earlier this year.
-If you’d like to take advantage of this credit for 2022, remember to donate early in 2022.
+At this time online donations are still being accepted at https://dvs.az.gov.

 The tax planning strategies mentioned in this letter are general suggestions that may not apply to every taxpayer.
 Please feel free to contact us to discuss your specific tax situation.
 By doing year-end tax planning now, we can take a proactive approach to reducing your taxes, rather than just being reactive.